Operation Step

 Child invocations can also be skipped to only check that the operation is

-is found it will still be executed.
+supported.
+If a top-level With Operation is found it will still be executed.

 With Class <http://example.com/vocab#Task> {